aabbtree77/esp32-vpn/README.md

 At some point one becomes so desperate that [sending commands via github.com](https://github.com/aabbtree77/sendrecv) becomes viable.
 At least this works for testing purposes as long as github.com is available, but it is a very slow and cumbersome way to communicate.

 Great ideas come in pairs, and one gets lucky to locate [Hyprspace](https://github.com/hyprspace/hyprspace/issues/94) and [EdgeVPN](https://github.com/mudler/edgevpn/issues/25).
 They focus on the ability to tap into a remote PC under NAT layers without an external server/service.
 They rely on the MIT-licensed stack called [go-libp2p](https://github.com/libp2p/go-libp2p).
+The way this magic works, IIUIC, is that the connection gets established through the external/bootstrap nodes of the IPFS network which is, in a way, a torrent network which treats VPN computers as its new nodes.

 Do they always work though, are they equally good?
 EdgeVPN may have an [edge](https://github.com/mudler/edgevpn/issues/25).